|

 Conservation laws are the consequence of extremely deep properties of nature that arise from simple considerations of symmetry.
 We regard these laws as "cosmological principles."
 Physical laws do not depend on the absolute place and time of experiments, nor their particular direction in space.
 Conservation of linear momentum depends on the translation invariance of physical systems, conservation of energy the independence of time, and conservation of angular momentum the invariance under rotations.

-Recall that the EPR experiment starts with two electrons (or photons) prepared in an entangled state that is a mixture of pure two-particle states, each of which conserves the total angular momentum and, of course, conserves the linear momentum as in Einstein's original EPR example.
+Recall that the EPR experiment starts with two electrons (or photons) prepared in an entangled state that is a linear combination of pure two-particle states, each of which conserves the total angular momentum and, of course, conserves the linear momentum as in Einstein's original EPR example.
 This information about the linear and angular momenta is established by the initial state preparation (a measurement).

 Quantum mechanics describes the probability amplitude wave function ψ of the two-particle system as in a superposition of two-particle states.
-It is not a product of single-particle states, and there is no information about the identical indistinguishable electrons traveling along distinguishable paths.
+It is not separable into a product of single-particle states, and there is no information about the identical indistinguishable electrons traveling along distinguishable paths.

-| ψ > = 1/√2) | + - > + 1/√2) | - + > (1)
+| ψ > = (1/√2) | + - > - (1/√2) | - + > (1)

-After the first measurement, new information comes into existence telling us that the wave function ψ has "collapsed" into the state | + - >.
+After the "first" measurement, new information comes into existence telling us that the wave function ψ has "collapsed" into the state | + - >.
 Just as in the two-slit experiment, probabilities have now become certainties.
-If the first measurement finds electron 1 is spin up, so the entangled electron 2 must be spin down to conserve angular momentum.
+If the "first" measurement finds electron 1 is spin up, so the entangled electron 2 must be found in a "second" measurement with spin down to conserve angular momentum.

 Why do so few accounts of EPR mention conservation laws?